supersokol/predict-estate-showcase/README.md

 │   └── run_services.py      # Script to run core services
 ```

-## Contributing
-We welcome contributions!
-Please see the `CONTRIBUTING.md` file for guidelines.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.